-The CAS is a performance based system with flexible characteristics that allow builders to adopt the most cost-effective solution to meet the constructability requirement.
-The constructability of building works is assessed in the areas of structural works, architectural, mechanical, electrical and plumbing (AMEP) works as well as site practices.
+The CAS is a performance based system with flexible characteristics that allow builders to meet the constructability requirements with the most cost-effective solution.
+The constructability of building works is assessed in the areas of Structural Works, Architectural, Mechanical, Electrical and Plumbing (AMEP) Works as well as Site Practices.

-As structural works require the greatest manpower usage for building projects, and is usually along the critical path of construction, a switch to a more labour efficient construction system for structural works is likely to bring about a direct improvement in site productivity.
+As structural works require the greatest manpower usage for building projects, and is usually along the critical path of a construction, a switch to a more labour efficient construction system for structural works is likely to bring about a direct improvement in site productivity.

 Besides structural works, manpower is also required for architectural works and M&E works.
-Hence, site productivity gains could be realised if builders were to embrace the greater use of efficient construction methods and technologies that reduce labour usage for these areas of works.
+Hence, site productivity gains could be realised if builders were to embrace the use of efficient construction methods and technologies that reduce labour usage for these areas of works.